top of page

 We can read about Philip, the evangelist in the book of Acts and just read it and not fully understand the bigger picture of the impact of his life on mankind.
 First let’s talk about who Philip was.
 Philip, the evangelist talked about in Acts is not Philip, the apostle.
 Two different guys.
 Philip, the apostle doesn't get too much ink in the Bible.

-The last words of the risen Jesus were for His followers to spread the gospel to all of creation.
-And yet in Acts the apostles and disciples of the early church were hanging out in Jerusalem.
+The last words of the risen Jesus were for His followers to spread the gospel to Judea and Samaria, and to the remotest part of the earth.
+(Acts 1:8) And yet in Acts the apostles and disciples of the early church were hanging out in Jerusalem.
 They seemed reluctant to leave at first.
-It took horrendous persecution of the believers in Jerusalem to make them leave and scatter.
+It took persecution of the believers in Jerusalem to make them leave and scatter.
 When they did scatter they took the gospel message to Judea, Galilee, and Samaria.
 Philip was one of the first to go and he went to Samaria.

 But Philip goes to Samaria and tells them about Christ.
 (Acts 8:5) And they responded in great numbers and believed in the kingdom of God and the name of Jesus Christ.
 Men and women alike were being baptized.
 Now the apostles who are still hanging out in Jerusalem hear about this.
 Peter and John head to Samaria to check out what is going on.
 Peter and John get onboard with the mission.
 They see how God accepted those who the Jews had considered unacceptable.
 (Remember Philip, Peter and John were Jewish before they became Christian converts.
-They most likely had some prejudices.)
+They most likely had some prejudices against Samaritans.)
 Philip took the gospel message to Gentiles. (“Gentiles” means people who are non-Jewish.)
 We so often think of Paul as the apostle to the Gentiles.
 And he was.
 But Philip was the first recorded missionary to the Gentiles.
 This was the beginning of the gospel message being spread to everyone.
 God’s redeeming love is for all people even those considered as the outcasts of society.
 Where would Christianity be today if the believers had just stayed in Jerusalem and witnessed to those whom they deemed “acceptable”?

-If we truly believed the gospel message is for ALL people, our world would be a different place.
+Christians make up about a third of the world population and if we truly believed the gospel message is for ALL people, our world would be a different place.

 And on that day a great persecution began against the church in Jerusalem, and they were all scattered throughout the regions of Judea and Samaria, except the apostles.
 (Acts 8:1b)

-We western Christians are exclusive.
+We western Christians sometimes act exclusive.
 We think so highly of ourselves and so little of others.
 We don’t see Jesus’ message being for the “undesirables.”
 (Look at our reaction to taking some Syrian refugees for example.)
 Yes, we say the gospel message is for ALL people, but we don’t live that way.
 Our money says “In God we trust”, but we don’t live that way.
 If we did trust God, we would be all over helping others, telling them about the Lord and trusting God to protect us or His will be done to us.
 We know that God is sovereign over all that happens.
 He controls history.

 • O Lord, the God of our fathers, are you not God in heaven?
 You rule over all the kingdoms of the nations.
 In your hand are power and might, so that none is able to withstand you.
 2 Chronicles 20:6